 Kick scooters are good for short commutes (2-3 miles at most) with smooth, flat terrain and generally dry weather.
 Their small size and light weight are convenient for storage, public transit, and quick trips like mid-day lunch runs.
-However, they are a poor choice for long, rough, hilly, or all-weather commutes, and larger riders may have trouble finding suitable options.
+However, they are a poor choice for long, rough, hilly, or all-weather commutes.
+Larger riders may have trouble finding models that fit.

 |Commute Conditions||Scooter Suitability|

 |Length||Up to roughly 2-3 miles, depending on the terrain and your fitness|

 |Terrain||Flat or nearly flat|